10 Crime-Thriller Books Like The Guest List

 7. Night Film

 Driven by a need for revenge, Scott decides to investigate the days leading up to Ashley’s death and expose the Cordova family once and for all.
 This book is gripping and exhilarating for ‘The Guest List’ lovers.
-It was vivid and easy for me to visualize Scott running around New York City trying to find the last people who interacted to get a scrap of truth.
+It was vivid and easy for me to visualize Scott running around New York City, trying to find the last people interacting to get a scrap of truth.

 Moreover, this book is a mixed media where you will often come across web pages and newspaper articles, all of which add to the story.
 Scott was very selfish, and his priorities were totally out of whack.
 But the secondary characters were unexpectedly very charming and kept the story going.